Donato scores 2 as college kids power US over Slovakia 2-1

-GANGNEUNG, South Korea (AP) Ryan Donato scored two power-play goals and Troy Terry dominated with his speed as college players led the United States to an important 2-1 victory over Slovakia on Friday at the Olympics.
+College players have been put in substantial roles and have scored three the Americans’ four goals, exceeding even the most optimistic expectations.
+Along with Donato and Greenway, Troy Terry dominated against Slovakia with his speed and showed the kind of spark USA Hockey expected when it trusted such young players on this global stage.

+”Life moves pretty fast right now,” said Donato, whose father tied for the U.S. lead in scoring at the 1992 Olympics. ”Coming in I don’t know if I saw myself in that role, but now that I’m here and kind of in that role, it’s building up guys like me, Troy and Jordan, our confidence, and hopefully it’ll continue to grow and hopefully help the team in a more major, impactful way.”

-Donato, who plays for his father Ted at Harvard, delivered the kind of offense USA Hockey wanted when it picked four NCAA players for its no-NHL Olympic roster.
-Donato, Terry and American Hockey League scoring star Chris Bourque were all additions to the U.S. after the pre-Olympic Deutschland Cup in November, during which the U.S. struggled to score, particularly against Slovakia goaltender Jan Laco.
+Donato, who plays for his father Ted at Harvard, Terry (Denver University), Greenway (Boston University) and American Hockey League scoring star Chris Bourque were all additions to the U.S. after the pre-Olympic Deutschland Cup, during which the U.S. struggled to score – particularly against Slovakia goaltender Jan Laco.

-Goalie Ryan Zapolski made 21 saves for his first Olympic victory, which is crucial considering only the top four of 12 teams avoid the qualification round Monday.
-With the regulation win, the U.S. vaults to the top of Group B with four points.
-Slovakia was second with three, followed by Slovenia and Russia.
+”They want to be over the boards and on the ice and in the action,” Granato said. ”They’re not waiting and on their heels going this is too big for them.
+They’re going to be great players for a long time and obviously the next couple weeks hopefully we can get the best out of them like we have for the first two games.”

-The U.S. faces Russia in each team’s final preliminary-round game Saturday night.
+The U.S next faces Russia in each team’s final preliminary-round game Saturday night.
+Granato doesn’t expect his youngest players to be wide-eyed at the prospect of facing the likes of Pavel Datsyuk and Ilya Kovalchuk.

-The Americans didn’t have a shot on net until six-plus minutes into the game when defenseman Noah Welch finally got the puck to Laco.

-All it took to get the U.S. offense going was a Slovakia penalty that gave Terry and Donato some room to operate.
-Terry sped through the offensive zone and took two Slovakia defenders with him, dropping the puck to a wide-open Donato for his first power-play goal of the game to put the U.S. up 1-0 at 7:10.

 NOTES: F Chad Kolarik made his Olympic debut, replacing veteran Jim Slater in the U.S. lineup. … David Leggio backed up Zapolski with Brandon Maxwell scratched. … Notre Dame D Will Borgen was a healthy scratch for the second consecutive game.